 If you decide a role in Practice is right for you- consider your specialism

-Do you have you have a strong academic record, great communication skills and self-confidence?
+Do you have a strong academic record, great communication skills and self-confidence?
 Assurance might be a good fit for you.
 Got an eye for detail, whilst being able to see the bigger picture?
 The internal audit might be your cup of tea.
 It’s hard to make a decision at this early stage, but a bit of research will go a long way to making sure your start in the right direction.

 Consider company size and location